Bekkelien/eth_miner_alarm/README.md

 ### ehtermine.py for hashrate warning
 Expect up to 10min delay, still way 'better' then ethermine's alarm system

-Note
+Note:
-* That if we can't send email it will crash, add inn retry on send email
+- [ ] That if we can't send email it will crash, add inn retry on send email
-* Datetime is now for every print, make a function in the future
+- [ ] Datetime is now for every print, make a function in the future